SR&ED Lease Expenditures Policy

 3.3 Operating time

-Total operating time is determined on an annual (tax year) basis.
-A particular portion of operating time during the tax year may not be used as the basis to determine SR&ED use of equipment.
-Thus, a claimant that uses the proxy method and leases equipment that normally operates during an entire 12 month tax year would not be able to include the portion of the cost of leased equipment, for example, for a two or three month period within the 12 month tax year that the leased equipment was used primarily (or ASA) for SR&ED in Canada.
-The rationale is the operating time for the entire tax year must be used as the basis to determine SR&ED use of equipment.
+Total operating time is generally determined on a tax year basis.
+A claimant should not use a particular portion of the tax year as the basis to determine the operating time of the equipment for SR&ED.
+Thus, a claimant that uses the proxy method and leases equipment that normally operates during an entire 12 month tax year would not be able to include the portion of the cost of leased equipment, for example, for a two or three month period within the 12-month tax year that the leased equipment was used primarily (or ASA) for SR&ED in Canada.
+The rationale is that the operating time for the entire tax year must be used as the basis to determine SR&ED use of equipment.

-For more information on operating time, please refer to section 4.2 of the SR&ED Capital Expenditures Policy.
+However, for any tax year that includes December 16, 2024, calculate the SR&ED use of equipment as a percentage of the total operating time of the equipment after December 15, 2024.
+For more information on operating time, refer to section 4.2 of the SR&ED Capital Expenditures Policy.

 3.4 General purpose office equipment or furniture

 General purpose office equipment or furniture (GPOEF) includes all furniture, such as desks, chairs, lamps, filing cabinets, and bookshelves.
-It also includes photocopiers, fax machines, telephones, pagers, typewriters, word processors, teletypes and calculators.
+It also includes photocopiers, fax machines, telephones, cell phones and calculators.

 Computers, including hardware, software, and ancillary equipment are not considered to be GPOEF.